kubernetes/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 Limits and requests for CPU resources are measured in *cpu* units.
 One cpu, in Kubernetes, is equivalent to **1 vCPU/Core** for cloud providers and **1 hyperthread** on bare-metal Intel processors.

 Fractional requests are allowed.
+When you define a container with `spec.containers[].resources.requests.cpu` set to `0.5`, you are requesting half as much CPU time compared to if you asked for `1.0` CPU.
-A Container with `spec.containers[].resources.requests.cpu` of `0.5` asks for half as much CPU as one that asks for 1 CPU.
-The expression `0.1` is equivalent to the expression `100m`, which can be read as "one hundred millicpu".
+For CPU resource units, the expression `0.1` is equivalent to the expression `100m`, which can be read as "one hundred millicpu".
 Some people say "one hundred millicores", and this is understood to mean the same thing.
 A request with a decimal point, like `0.1`, is converted to `100m` by the API, and